cardillan/mindcode/doc/syntax/PERFORMANCE-TIPS.markdown

 ## Arrays in non-unrolled loops

 When the loop cannot get unrolled for some reason, list iteration loops are generally faster than loops using index-based array access.
-When more than a single variable is used, or when the array is modified by the loop, list iteration loops provide much better performance than index-based loops.
-Index-based access may be preferable when the arrays are huge, as a single jump table can be generated for the array to be accessed from multiple places of the program, saving a considerable amount of space.
+When more than a single variable is used, or when the array is modified in the loop, list iteration loops provide much better performance than index-based loops.
+Index-based access may be preferable when the arrays are huge, as a single jump table can be generated for the array to be accessed from multiple places of the program, saving a considerable amount of instruction space.

 Example of simple array access: